bbayles/python-pure-cdb/docs/development.rst

 `python-pure-cdb` supports the versions of Python currently being maintained by the PSF.
-If you find a bug when using an older version, feel free to file an issue about it, but it might not get fixed.
+If you find a bug when using an older version, feel free to file an issue about it, but note that it might not get fixed.

 License
 -------